ERRRRRRRLAN/Splitter/README.md

 - **Update Groups**: Update feature maintains existing group structure and only adds/removes participants

 ## 🔄 Version

+**Version 1.2** - Update with:
+- 🌐 **Multi-Language Support**: Language switcher feature (Bahasa Indonesia & English)
+- All UI text can be changed in real-time
+- Language switcher in header with responsive design

 **Version 1.1** - Update with:
 - ✨ **Bulk Add Participants Feature**: Add multiple participants at once with textarea